SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: Abstract

 \section{Abstract}

-We explore the use of large language models (LLMs) for next-utterance prediction in human dialogue.
-Despite recent advances in LLMs demonstrating their ability to engage in natural conversations with users, we show that even leading models surprisingly struggle to predict a human speaker’s next utterance.
+We explore the use of large language models (LLMs) for next-utterance anticipation in human dialogue.
+Despite recent advances in LLMs demonstrating their ability to engage in natural conversations with users, we show that even leading models surprisingly struggle to anticipate a human speaker’s next utterance.
 Instead, humans can readily anticipate forthcoming utterances based on multi-modal cues—such as gestures, gaze, and emotional tone—from the context.
-To systematically examine whether LLMs can reproduce this ability, we propose \textbf{SayNext-Bench}, a benchmark that evaluates LLMs and Multimodal LLMs (MLLMs) on anticipating context-conditioned responses from multimodal cues spanning a variety of real-world scenarios.
-To support this benchmark, we build \textbf{SayNext-PC}, a novel large-scale dataset containing dialogues with rich multimodal cues.
-Building on this, we further develop a dual-route prediction MLLM, \textbf{SayNext-Chat}, that incorporates cognitively inspired design to emulate the predictive processing in conversation.
-Experimental results demonstrate that our model outperforms state-of-the-art MLLMs in terms of lexical overlap, semantic similarity, and emotion consistency.
-Our results prove the feasibility of next-utterance prediction with LLMs from multimodal cues and emphasize the (i) indispensable role of multimodal cues and (ii) actively predictive processing as the foundation of natural human interaction but missing in the current MLLMs.
-We hope that this exploration offers a new research entry toward a more human-like, context-sensitive AI interaction for human-centered AI.
-Our benchmark and model can be accessed at \url{https://saynext.github.io/}.
+To systematically examine this gap, we propose \textbf{SayNext-Bench}, a benchmark evaluating MLLMs on anticipating context-conditioned responses across diverse real-world scenarios.
+To support it, we build \textbf{SayNext-PC}, a large-scale multimodal dialogue dataset, and carefully design a multi-level evaluation framework spanning lexical similarity, emotion-intention consistency, and LLM-based overall alignment.
+Building on this, we develop \textbf{SayNext-Chat}, a cognitively inspired dual-route MLLM that incorporates learnable priming tokens to fuse perceptual cues with anticipatory priors.
+Extensive experiments demonstrate that SayNext-Chat consistently outperforms state-of-the-art MLLMs across all evaluation levels, corroborated by user studies and LLM-as-Judge evaluations.
+Our results emphasize the (i) indispensable role of multimodal cues and (ii) active anticipatory processing as foundations of natural human interaction currently missing in MLLMs.
+Benchmark, dataset, and model are available at \url{https://saynext.github.io/}.